shiv0112/logistic_regression_affair/README.md

 Project Description 📄

-❄️ Built a linear regression model using statsmodel.api data fair to predict Affair will happen or not based on other dependent variable.
+❄️ Built a logistic regression model using statsmodel.api data fair to predict Affair will happen or not based on other dependent variable.

 #### Deployed Project Link: https://affair-prediction-api.herokuapp.com/